pretix/pretix/doc/development/api/datasync.rst

-Furthermore, most of these plugins need to translate data from some pretix objects (e.g. orders) into an external systems' data structures.
+Furthermore, most of these plugins need to translate data from some pretix objects (e.g. orders) into an external system's data structures.
 Sometimes, there is only one reasonable way or the plugin author makes an opinionated decision what information from which objects should be transferred into which data structures in the external system.

 Otherwise, you can use a ``PropertyMappingFormSet`` to let the user set up a mapping from pretix model fields to external data fields.
 You could store the mapping information either in the event settings, or in a separate data model.
-Your implementation of :func:`OutboundSyncProvider.mappings` needs to provide a list of mappings, with at least the properties defined in :class:`pretix.base.datasync.datasync.StaticMapping`.
+Your implementation of :func:`OutboundSyncProvider.mappings` needs to provide a list of mappings, which can be e.g. static objects or model instances, as long as they have at least the properties defined in :class:`pretix.base.datasync.datasync.StaticMapping`.

 .. code-block:: python